How to stay organized at the fashion office

 Digital or paper planner – it’s up to you.
 You can also use both.You can also create your planners in Excel.
 Yes, it’s nice not just for formulas but also for organizing your work 😉

 I personally used the 30-minute routine as an intern at Alexander McQueen.
-I arrived 30 min earlier at the office to enjoy my coffee, read the latest fashion news, and write down my to-do list for the day.
-Half an hour is not a lot but at the same time, you can get a lot of things done and enjoy some peace and quiet before your boss and colleagues arrive.
+I arrived 30 min earlier at the office to enjoy my coffee.
+Also, I read the latest fashion news and write down my to-do list for the day.
+Half an hour is not a lot.
+However, you can get a lot of things done and enjoy some peace and quiet before your boss and colleagues arrive.

 This will save you so much stress compared to showing up at the very last minute and being bombarded with team conversations, meetings, and questions.
-Plus, arriving early will impress your boss if you arrive before them and have everything in place to kick off your day.
+Plus, arriving early will impress your boss if you arrive before them.
+Also, it can help you have everything in place to kick off your day.

 I know that the 30-minute routine might seem like overwork, but it’s not.
 It will actually allow you to finish all your tasks planned for the day on time – or even earlier.
 By taking just 30 minutes to organize your day, you will work more efficiently and leave the office stress-free (or less stressful.)